 Yes!
 Pelvic Health Physiotherapists are Registered Physiotherapists in Ontario and you can claim all appointments under Physiotherapy with your private insurance provider, whether you are being seen for an orthopedic, pelvic health or pessary fitting appointment.

-Although the majority of Jenny’s training and clinical experience has involved cisgender women, Jenny is an LGBTQIA2+ ally.
-The majority of the principles and concepts in the holistic, biopsychosocial approach that she takes with any of her clients can be applicable and useful to anyone, however there are specific considerations to take into account when someone is undergoing gender affirmation therapy or surgery.
-She is familiar with Physiotherapy techniques that can be helpful with chest feminization or masculinization surgeries, as well as post-op vaginoplasty including dilator use.
-Feel free to email her at firstname.lastname@example.org if you have any questions.
-If she cannot address them adequately for you then she will refer you to another local practitioner with additional education and insight.
+Although the majority of our Pelvic Health Physios' training and clinical experience has involved cisgender women, they are allies to the LGBTQIA2+ community.
+The majority of the principles and concepts in the holistic, biopsychosocial approach that they use with their clients can be applicable and useful to anyone, however there are specific considerations to take into account when someone is undergoing gender affirmation therapy or surgery.
+Our Pelvic Health Physio Jenny has taken courseowork in Physiotherapy techniques that can be helpful with chest feminization or masculinization surgeries, as well as post-op vaginoplasty including dilator use.
+Feel free to email her at email@example.com if you have any questions.
+If she cannot address them adequately for you then she will refer you to another trusted local practitioner with additional education and insight.

-Yes, our Pelvic Health Physiotherapist Jenny can help with pelvic concerns with any genital anatomy, although the bulk of her experience is with cisgendered women.
+Yes, our Pelvic Health Physiotherapists can help with pelvic concerns with any genital anatomy, although the bulk of their experience is with cisgendered women.

 Whatever makes you feel comfortable.
 Your choice of “hair style” or personal grooming tends not to impact the assessment.
 You do not need to shower or “clean up” before an appointment.